rackerlabs/docs-offerings/docs/additional-resources.rst

 We welcome feedback, comments, and bug reports.
 Email them to `<infodev@rackspace.com>`__.

-Use the following resources to learn more about the Offer service API.
+Use the following resources to learn more about the Offer service API:

 - For information about getting started using the |product name|, see the :ref:`Getting started section <getting-started-guide>`.